 Main Terminal / Concourses at Hartsfield Jackson Atlanta ATL Airport

-The passenger terminal complex at Atlanta Airport consists of two main terminals: the Domestic Terminal with North & South Terminals & Concourses T, A, B, C & D; and new International Terminal ('Maynard Jackson Terminal' or IT / TI) with Concourses E & F. TI is one mile from Domestic Terminal (on Aviation Blvd., near Loop Road) - connected by free underground Plane Train serving all domestic & international Concourses.
+The passenger terminal complex at Atlanta Airport consists of two main terminals: the Domestic Terminal with North & South 'Terminals' & Concourses T, A, B, C & D; and new International Terminal ('Maynard Jackson Terminal' or IT / TI) with Concourses E & F. The International Terminal (on Aviation Blvd., near Loop Road) is one mile from the Domestic Terminal - connected by free underground Plane Train serving all domestic & international Concourses.

 NOTE: For travel within the U.S., check in at the Domestic Terminal; for travel outside of the U.S. check in at the International Terminal.

 Getting Around at Atlanta Airport: (For layover/ standby - 'Minute Suites' are available 24/7 (tel.
 404-762-7660) at the Domestic Terminal's Concourse B, near gate B15) - you can take a nap on a comfortable couch with pillow & blanket, watch TV, surf the net. )

 1. The underground 'Plane Train' stops at the center of each Concourse.